-Series A and J DSC are closed to new investments by securityholders, but still available for reinvested dividends and switches from corresponding series of other IG Wealth Management Funds.
+Series A and J DSC are closed to new investments by securityholders, but still available for reinvested distributions and switches from corresponding series of other IG Wealth Management Funds.

-The Manager engaged Mackenzie Financial Corporation as a sub-advisor to assist in investment management and trade execution for the Fund.
+The Manager has engaged Mackenzie Financial Corporation as sub-advisor to assist in investment management and trade execution for the Fund.
+This sub-advisor is a subsidiary of IGM Financial Inc. and, therefore, is considered an affiliate of the Manager and the Distributors.